ChienChihYeh/react-auth-image/README.md

 # react-auth-image

-React components for rendering images from protected URLs using an authorization bearer token.
+React components for rendering images from protected URLs using authorization bearer token.

 ## Installation